westonganger/active_snapshot/README.md

 has_many :snapshot_items, as: :item, class_name: 'SnapshotItem'
 ```

-It defines an optional extension to your model `has_snapshot_children`.
+It defines an optional extension to your model: `has_snapshot_children`.

 It defines one instance method to your model: `create_snapshot!`